 Please refer to our KickstartGo How The Kickstart Scheme works page that provides information for first time employers.

-KickstartGo have a dedicated support mailbox which you can email with question at any time, even if it is just to say hi.
+KickstartGo have a dedicated support mailbox which you can email with question at any time.
 Our support email address is email@example.com.
 KickstartGo is here to make the process as simple as possible, so please don’t hesitate to get in touch.

 Yes, the Kickstart Scheme has been provided by the government in order to increase the employability of young people.
 As such the government expects you to train the employees in areas which will increase their employability at the end of the 6 month programme, for example with CV writing skills, interview techniques etc. KickstartGo provides a range of training in exactly these areas which will fulfil your employer’s requirement.
 You can find more information about this in our Training Centre on our home page.